jfcameron/G2Dj/README.md

 ### Physics2D
 * Rigidbodies, colliders and trigger areas
-* Colliders can be built from rectangles, circles or complex shapes made from sets of vertexes
+* Colliders can be built from rectangles, circles or complex shapes made from sets of vertexes or primitives
 * When Rigidbodies collide with colliders or enter trigger areas, OnCollision and OnTigger callbacks on the Rigidbody's Gameobject are invoked
 * Implementation based on [jbox2D](https://github.com/jbox2d/jbox2d)

 ### Math
 * 2D and 3D linear algebra
+* 2D & 3D Vectors, Mat4x4s

 ### Input, Time, Files, Debug.